 Status: Scope of Work and Request for Quotes for the design, documentation, and permitting for the Wilson Avenue Pipeline Replacement Project was prepared and sent to the design consultants on 7/13/2020.
 Received five proposals on 8/27/20.
 Water Systems Consultants, Inc (WSC) selected to prepare the design.
 Kick-off meeting held on 8/13/2020.
 Technical Memorandum No. 1 providing alternative pipeline layout submitted for review on 10/12/20.
 50% Design package submitted for review on 12/23/20.
 The comments to the submittal were analyzed and discussed on 2/8/21.
-WSC is working on the 90% Design Submittal with a due date of 3/8/21.
-(2/12/21)
+WSC completed the 90% Design Submittal on 3/9/21.
+The submittal is being reviewed.
+(3/12/21)